RichCWilkerson/Consulting_Notes/Week8/JNI.md

 3. **Threading Issues**
    - Using a `JNIEnv*` on a different thread than the one it was obtained from.
    - Forgetting to attach/detach native threads to the JVM (`AttachCurrentThread` / `DetachCurrentThread`).
+   - TODO: can i use coroutines when calling the native code to designate Default dispatcher for background thread calls?

 4. **Performance Traps**
    - Frequent small cross-language calls in hot paths → JNI overhead dominates.